Peterhead Bay: Whaling and fishing

 In its earliest days, in the mid-16th century, the island Keith Inch in the bay, was a rendezvous for Dutch fisherman, who traveled the bay to catch Cod and Ling.

 The whaling years at Peterhead Bay, were between 1788 and 1893.
 By 1840, Peterhead harbour was the major whaling port of the Britain with over half the whaling fleet sailing from the bay.
 David Gray Jr, who was part of a well known Peterhead whaling family, was the most successful captain of Peterhead's whaling fleet, starting work at the age of 14, with a trip to Greenlands whaling grounds.
 During 43 seasons of whaling, he captured 197 whales and 168,000 seals, becoming known as the Prince of Whalers.
 Gray was a keen amateur zoologist who made some important contributions to Arctic biology, giving an account of whale behaviour and history that were reported by the Zoological Society of London.
 He also made some anatomical diagrams.
 Gray estimated that Peterhead whalers had killed 4,195 whales between 1788 and 1879.

 Peterhead harbour now operates a large whitefish fishery fleet and is the largest whitefish port in Britain.

 Oil

-Peterhead bay and harbour became a major oil and gas port, servicing the offshore oil and gas industry in 1973, principally because of the deep water harbour and the short steaming time to the oil fields.
+Peterhead bay and harbour became a major oil and gas port that began servicing the offshore oil and gas industry in 1973, principally because of the deep water harbour and the short steaming time to the oil fields.
 It was found out that the Scottish Secretary of State had responsibility for the harbour, in an 1886 act, that prohibited development in the harbour, except as a Haven of Refuge.
 A bill was introduced in May 1972 permitting other uses.
 The Scottish Office and Sidlaw Industries, an Aberdeen company made an agreement to lease the harbour quay, and dredging began in January 1972, to increase the depth of the harbour areas.
 By 1973, a large investment was made to improve the harbour facilities and to facilitate the building of a gas and oil terminal.
 Oil and gas from the North Sea flow through Peterhead Bay.